chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

 #### Some more ...

-- Is my PS1 haunted ? (how does videogame consols can be haunted)
+- Is my PS1 haunted ? (how does videogame consols can be haunted).

-- A traveling journal through digital dungeons. (from Wizardry to Plastiboo fictive video games)
+- A traveling journal through digital dungeons. (from Wizardry to Plastiboo fictive video games).

+#### Choosing ...

+- EMF and ghost detection or cartography motivations, tools, who ?, interviews,
 ---

 ### Glossary